fab672000/SevenZipSharp/readme.md

 ## Changes from original project
 As required by the GNU GPL 3.0 license, here's a rough list of what has changed since the original CodePlex project, including changes made in tomap's fork.

-* Target .NET framework changed from 2.0 to 4.5.
+* Target .NET framework changed from 2.0 to 3.5 (so capable of running both 2.0 and 4.0 CLR's).
 * No support for Mono or Mobile.
 * Produces a NuGet package.
 * Continous Integration added, both building and deploying, and code test coverage.